-Water bottles – Children in year 3, and children new to our school, will be provided with a school water bottle (and homework bag) on their first day.
+Water bottles – Children in year 3, and children new to our school, were provided with a school water bottle (and homework bag) on their transition day.
 Additional water bottles can be bought from Mrs Raine for £2.00.
-Water bottles must go home everyday so please ensure your child remembers this.
-Should they forget please do not send them back into school for it that day.
+Water bottles should go home everyday.

-School fund can still be paid in the same way (ParentPay) or dropped into our ‘money spinner’.
-School fund is £1 per week (or a donation if you prefer) and is used for resources for the children throughut the year.
-We do rely on school fund.
+School fund can still be paid in the same way (ParentPay).
+School fund is £1 per week (or a donation if you prefer) and is used for resources for the children throughout the year.
+We do rely on school fund but it is voluntary.

 End of school day – we have a staggered end of the day